bckfilip/katacoda-scenarios/test-scenario/step2.md

+We first need to CD into the directory

+`cd example`{{execute}}

-Firstly we need to make a directory for our project, we call it app.
+First we need to make a directory for our project, we call it app.

 `mkdir app`{{execute}}